iquercorb/xows/README.md

 friends like the "this" keyword, anonymous functions, modern syntactic sugar and confusing (to me) paradigms such as Promises, "sync" and "async" mechanism.

+The current code state is judged by myself as "terribly messy", as the MUC features and graphical interface had lead me to massive code rewrite along the development process, with a lot of ad-hoc things. **Therefore, it is highly probable that it remain a lot of small (or less small) bugs.**

 Things that still to be Implemented/Fixed/Tested
 ----------------------------------------------------------------------------------------
  - Probably a lot of small bugs